-- The member is effective on the date of service, - The service provided is a covered benefit under the member's contract on the date of service, - Referral and prior authorization processes were followed, if applicable, and - Claim is submitted correctly (clean claim) and within the timely filing guidelines (see below)
+- The member is effective on the date of service. - The service provided is a covered benefit under the member's contract on the date of service, and - Referral and prior authorization processes were followed, if applicable.

 Payment for service is contingent upon compliance with referral and prior authorization policies and procedures, as well as the guidelines outlined in this handbook and the provider billing manual located at www.HomeStateHealth.com.